 Judge Nancy Davis Stark advised the defendant to talk to a public defender.

 Prasad is being jailed in lieu of $1 million bail.
-He's scheduled to return to
+He's scheduled to return to court to enter a plea June 14.

 The two other suspects in the robbery remained at-large Tuesday.